imankarimi/django-log-reader/README.md

 # Django Log Reader
 **Django Log Reader** allows you to read &amp; download log files on the admin page.

-:warning: **Warning!!**
-* This version is designed for the Linux operating system and uses Linux commands to read files faster.
+> This version designed for the Linux operating system and uses Linux commands to read files faster.

 <br />